College football scores: Top 25 rankings schedule, results for Week 6 | NCAA.com

-We're in Week 6 of the 2019 college football season.
-On Friday, No. 18 UCF plays at Cincinnati.
-Find the Week 6 scores and schedule for the Top 25 teams below.
+We are through Week 6 of the 2019 college football season.
+Stanford stunned No. 15 Washington, 23-13, on Saturday.
+Find Week 6 scores and the schedule for Top 25 teams below.

-On Saturday, No. 7 Auburn plays at No. 10 Florida.
-No. 4 Ohio State is home against No. 25 Michigan State on Saturday night.
+No. 10 Florida's defense dominated in a 24-13 win against No. 7 Auburn and No. 4 Ohio State won big against No. 25 Michigan State.

 College football rankings: Week 6 Top 25 scores, schedule